Download & Other Tools

 - Definition: Rate of first entries into foster care per 1,000 children under age 18, by age group.

 - Footnote: Rates represent a three-year average of data.
 First entries into foster care are unduplicated counts of children under the supervision of county welfare departments and exclude cases under the supervision of county probation departments, out-of-state agencies, state adoptions district offices, and Indian child welfare departments.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 children with first entries.
-N/A means that data are not available.
+LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 first entries.

 - Measures of Foster Care on Kidsdata.org

 Foster care is measured in several different ways, with each indicator illustrating a different aspect of this complex system.
 Rate of first entries into foster care reflects the incidence of children who are removed from unsafe home environments.
 Number of children in care provides a snapshot of actual children in foster care at a point in time.
 Placement distance describes the availability of local foster homes; it generally is preferable to place foster children close to home.
 Placement stability is important, as it is traumatic for children to be moved from one living situation to another.
 Median number of months in foster care gives an indication of how much time children are spending in foster care.
 Length of time to adoption describes how quickly the child welfare system is able to secure a permanent, safe home for a child who cannot return to his or her family of origin.
 And exit status after one year in care, and after four years in care, give a picture of what happens to children after being in foster care for each amount of time, while re-entries into care reflect repeated maltreatment.